 https://findapprenticeshiptraining.sfa.bis.gov.uk/Apprenticeship/Search and speak to your manager or contact your HR business partner if you'd like to sign onto a course.

 Library

-We have a small library of books in the HR office in Worthing Town Hall that cover personal development, leadership and communication.
+We have a small library of books that cover personal development, leadership and communication.
 You can see a selection of the books that are available for loan here: Leadership Library.

 Coaching